All You Need to Know Before Visiting Schonbrunn Palace

 I just want to share, because of its name, I initially thought Vieux Laque Room was linked to Marie Antoinette and France.
 However, I was mistaken!
 Well, maybe you had the same thought, I suppose?

 It’s often the case that our most compelling interests are drawn from distant cultures, don’t you think?

 It’s a conjecture that Empress Maria Theresa and I share.
 Just as I am captivated by all things European, so too was Empress Maria Theresa intrigued by Asia.

+The Porcelain Room stands as a testament to the empress’s fondness for the chinoiserie style of the era.
 With its monochromatic design, the Porcelain Room offers a refreshing experience as you navigate through the rooms of Schönbrunn Palace.

 If not for the portrait medallions of Franz Stephan, Archduchess Marie Christine and her husband Prince Albert of Saxe-Teschen, and Crown Prince Joseph’s first wife Isabella of Parma, you might think you’ve been transported to East Asia.